tamberg/pi-tastic/README.md

 ## Pi computer
 - Pi computer with Linux.
 - Headless install is fine.
-- We use a terminal via SSH.
+- Use a terminal via SSH.

 On your computer, to log into the Pi.